Sanders tries to one-up Warren on fighting 'corporate greed' ahead of Tuesday debate

 As Democratic presidential hopefuls prepare for another debate Tuesday night, Vermont Sen. Bernie Sanders released a plan on "corporate accountability and democracy" that attempts to go further than proposals from Massachusetts Sen. Elizabeth Warren, a rival progressive.

 In part of a plan to reign in "corporate greed" released by his campaign Monday, Sanders would create a new agency within the Department of Commerce called the "Bureau of Corporate Governance."
-It would also issue charters to large companies requiring them to base their actions on more than just the interest of shareholders.
+It would issue charters to large companies requiring them to base their actions on more than just the interest of shareholders.
 The plan would apply to corporations with more than $100 million in annual revenue or balance sheet total and to all publicly traded companies.

 That is a significantly lower threshold than the $1 billion bar for annual revenue Warren pushed earlier this year in a proposal that called for a similar bureau to be created called the "Office of United States Corporations."